rasundsbak/rtd-tutorial/docs/source/08_pegasus.rst

 .. image:: fox_dokument.png

 The easiest way doing this, is to use the browser view for Fox.
-All of these documents are taken from DOAJ, a database for open research.
-References will be found below.
 The idea is that you are a researcher, with a specific subject in mind.
 In this case, I had a search for "terrorism" and "western europe" in DOAJ.
-The idea right now is not to do new scientifig discoveries regarding terrorism in europe, but rather to connect the documents to an AI and see how the system can
+Unfortunately, we are not yet fot to make new scientific discoveries regarding terrorism in Europe.
+Howeverm this setup will connect to the right places on the computer, and make the process work.
+In this project grpup, we have an ambition to help users do the setup, and generate functioning outputs.
+We are aspiring to make RAG or other more advanced AI processes once we have started educating our public on how the system is working.

 code view::